TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 - Scores [10] Give a repack/proper a higher score but don't trump P2P groups for a Scene fix.
 - Scores [-25] Retagged/Renames/Obfuscated  releases.

-!!! danger "Watch out"
+    !!! danger ""
         If you're getting often a error message like `Has the same filesize as existing file`, you might need to consider to remove the [-25]

 - Scores [-100] Groups that mess with the audio or add another preferred language.

-Optional => We've tested it and it worked for what we've tested it on, if it will work in your situation we don't know if you notice something wrong just contact me and we will try to fix it or remove it.
+Optional => We've tested it and it worked for what we've tested it on, if it will work in your situation we don't know.

+If you notice something wrong just contact me and we will try to fix it or remove it.

 The reason why I got multiple entry's with the same score is because the line will go out of the box and I don't like how that looks.